GPUOpen-Tools/radeon_gpu_profiler/docs/source/barriers.rst

    the Wavefront occupancy, Event timing, Instruction timing or Pipeline state panes and view the event represented by the selected row in these panes, as well as in the side panels.
-The user can also see the parent command buffer in the Frame Summary pane or navigate to the Render/depth targets view and view the event in the timeline.
+The user can also see the parent command buffer in the Frame summary pane or navigate to the Render/depth targets view and view the event in the timeline.

    Below is a screenshot of what the right-click context menu looks like: